 Americana is everywhere.
 It is in the spirit of getting up in the morning deeply in love in the baked sunsets of Mexico or in a flat share in London where I ended up in the 90s, in and out of jobs.
 I was perfecting my song when stumbling into Ellen Blair, who toured with Soul to Soul and Duran Duran.
 Her support is what drove me forward through the lashing rain of the inevitable.

 Americana is everywhere.
 It’s in France, where I raise my family under a Parisian sky.
-It’s meeting Jaki & Colin, two amazing French musicians with whom I create music and share a special bond with going on two decades.
+It’s meeting Jacques Belghit & Colin Legret, two amazing French musicians with whom I create music and share a special bond with going on two decades.
 It’s in the deep love and friendship that we’ve built up over time – the secret ingredient to our music.
-It’s been validated yet again during the La Lutte EP with UK collaborators Jim Maving, Hannah Cope and Ed Gallagher.
+It’s been validated yet again during the La Lutte EP sessions with UK collaborators Jim Maving, Hannah Cope & Ed Gallagher and most recently with our new bass player Victor Le Coze here in France.

 I left France for Galway, looking for work.
 Ireland, the birthplace of my grandfather, where I was exposed to some of the most culturally diverse music of my life.
-The enchanting sound of the banjo.
-Immense accordion virtuosity.
+The enchanting sounds and vibes from the banjo of Ronan Tattan and Jason Turk’s immense accordion virtuosity.
+Fiddle and vocals from Regina Burke, and Joe Noonan along with Karl Nesbitt on everything that Irish Trad stands for.
 Back to my roots where something clicked; these are my people.
 My people.
 Ireland, where music is not just music; it’s part of the soul of the country.
+Not enough can be said of my relationship with Duncan O’Cleirigh at Blackwater Studios in Cork.
+A collaborator and kindred soul plain and simple.

 Americana is the Wild West, the circus and the freakshows; it’s in the melancholy gaze of the cowboy, Custer’s Last Stand, the savage cold in the dark, in the campfire revelation of song.
 Waiting for you in the barren landscapes of Paris, Texas and the only-too-human Ry Cooder soundtrack.